Crocmagnon/blog/content/posts/gin-method-not-allowed/index.md

 tags: ["go", "gin", "golang", "http", "ovh", "ovhcloud"]

 # Keep them short
-description: "By default `gin` returns a 404 for an incorrect HTTP verb sent to a handled path.
-This can be fixed."
+description: ""
-summary: "By default `gin` returns a 404 for an incorrect HTTP verb sent to a handled path.
+summary: "By default gin returns a 404 for an incorrect HTTP verb sent to a handled path.
 This can be fixed."

 cover:
   image: "gin.jpg"